 We expect submissions of papers already published or accepted at top-tier venues.
 Please submit the full paper or at least the front page (at least including title, authors, abstract, and publication venue) of the published paper as well as its complete reference via this EasyChair link.

 Accepted hot topic papers have to be presented at the conference.
 The presentations will be 15-20 minutes per talk (at the discretion of the NetSys organizers).

 All submissions must be original, unpublished, and not considered elsewhere for publication.
-Demo papers must be 4 pages in total in ECEASST NetSys’21 style including all content, references and acknowledgments (at least 10pt font, one-column format).
+Demo papers must be 4 pages in total in ECEASST NetSys’21 style including all content, references and acknowledgments (11pt font, one-column format).
 Demo submissions should incorporate a brief description of the demo and a system architecture illustration.

 The papers will undergo a thorough process of peer reviews by at least three members of the technical program committee.

 Submission implies that at least one author will register and attend the conference to present the demo and potentially also via a talk.
 A brief introduction of the topics (One-Minute-Madness) is used to attract attention of conference participants to your demo.

 Submission implies that the PhD student registered for the PhD forum.
 That is, when submitting an early work poster, you must additionally have submitted to the PhD Forum call for attendance before (see below).